openedx/open-edx-proposals/oeps/architectural-decisions/oep-0041-arch-async-server-event-messaging.rst

 Architectural Goals
 ===================

-This OEP is strongly aligned with the `Achitecture Manifesto
+This OEP is strongly aligned with the `Architecture Manifesto
 <https://openedx.atlassian.net/l/c/wN425om2>`_ themes of decentralization and
 asynchronous communication.
 In addition, there are a number of specific pain points we hope to address by introducing this kind of system.